bryanveloso/elophant.py/README.rst

 elophant.py
 ===========

-A minimalistic wrapper around the [Elophant](http://elophant.com/developers) League of Legends statistics API.
+A minimalistic wrapper around the `Elophant <http://elophant.com/developers>`_ League of Legends statistics API.

 Usage
 -----

-To start, you'll need to sign up for an [API key](http://elophant.com/developers/new).
-Once you have that, here's how you use it.::
+To start, you'll need to sign up for an `API key
+<http://elophant.com/developers/new>`_.
+Once you have that, here's how you
+use it.::

     >>> from elophant import Elophant